What is Behavioral Data? How to Use It for Maximum Conversion

 Identifying exit intent relies on several behavioral data tools.

 Heatmap software lets you see where users are interacting on each page.
-You can separate data for leavers and look for trends.
+You can split the data by leavers and identify trends.
 Are many users leaving at the same point?

-Filter exits based on dwell time, clicks, pages, and other variables to target specific behaviors.
+Filter exists based on dwell time, clicks, pages, and other variables to target specific behaviors.
 Are some pages generating a high volume of exits?
 If so, what’s going on there?

 Heatmaps will highlight some general problem areas.
 Session recordings can bring deeper insights.
 Watch as many user replays as you need to identify why people are leaving.

 Try using other channels for information, such as exit-intent surveys and online polls.
-Finding obstacles like poor CTA placement or lengthy payment forms helps explain why people leave.
+Identifying obstacles such as poor CTA placement or lengthy payment forms helps explain why people leave.

-Behavioral data can also help improve campaigns such as Facebook retargeting ads.
-You fix what drove someone away and try to pull them back in with a better experience.
+Behavioral data can also help improve campaigns, such as Facebook retargeting ads.
+You address what drove someone away and aim to bring them back with a better experience.

 4. Identify what converts